Is there a registration fee?

 Once you’re logged in, you’ll need to click on the profile icon in the bottom left of your screen.
 Click the icon and you’ll be able to ‘Edit page’, Here you can update your fundraising and distance targets as well as change your profile photo and make changes to your story that appears on your fundraising page.

 You can only edit your team’s details if you were the one who created the team.
 You’ll need to, as above, click on ‘Edit page’ and you’ll also have the option to edit the team page.
 You’ll be able to edit the team name, fundraising target and story.

 We’ve tried to make the challenge as flexible as possible.
 You can take part in a way that suits you, either as an individual, a small group or a larger team.

 - An individual – a single adult fundraising on their own page.

-Whether you sign up as an individual, team or relay you can choose between our traditional 10km, 50km or 100km.
-Remember you have the whole of October to complete your chosen distance and can change this target at any point.
+Whether you sign up as an individual, team or relay you can choose between our traditional 10km, 40km or 130km, or choose a distance of your own.
+Remember you have until the end of November to complete your chosen distance and can change this target at any point.

 Is there a time limit?

 No, we just ask that participants complete their challenge before the end of November.